 Grades, Evaluations, and Credit

-The Summer Immersion Program for High School Students is academically rigorous; courses do not carry college credit, however.
+The Summer Global Immersion Program is academically rigorous; courses do not carry college credit, however.

 Grades are not assigned.
 Rather, upon successful completion of the program, students receive an official Columbia University Statement of Completion and written evaluations from their instructors.